UCalgary Research Excellence Chairs

 Nomination and evaluation

-The nomination process is to be strategically led by faculty Deans, in partnership with the Provost and Vice-President Academic (VPA) and Vice-President Research (VPR).
+The nomination process is to be strategically led by Faculty Deans, in partnership with the Provost and Vice-President Academic (VPA) and Vice-President Research (VPR).

 Nominations should include: